 - Real per capita personal income

-- Jobs per worker (number of jobs per person in the workforce)

 - · Payroll employment

 - Per capita GDP

 - Trends in sector employment

 The City of Bloomington is fortunate to have a high quality of life that is supported by its rich culture and identity.
 Multiple sources have characterized Bloomington as one of the most livable communities both regionally and nationally.
 This chapter introduces subsections that define the culture and identity that help make Bloomington such a desirable and attractive community.